zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 - Temporarily downgrade Java, for example to Java 8 SR7FP10, and generate the PKCS12 keystore again.

-- Upgrade Zowe to a later version 2.11.0 or a newer which has this issue fixed.
+- Upgrade Zowe to a later version 2.11.0 or a newer version in which this issue is fixed.

 :::note
-* If you already have an existing keystore created with a proper java version, or are using keyrings, this error will not occur.
+* This error will not occur if you already have an existing keystore created with a proper Java version, or are using keyrings.
-* If you are not planning to use Zowe Desktop, you can disable the ZSS component to avoid receiving ZSS component errors in the log.
+* If you do not plan to use Zowe Desktop, you can disable the ZSS component to avoid receiving ZSS component errors in the log.
 :::

 ## Eureka request failed when using entrusted signed z/OSMF certificate